lewis-ingleton/Daily-Planner-App/README.md

 - Red, it means that is the current time so you should be working on the task in that row
 - Green, it means these are times in the future, so these are your upcoming tasks

+For each row, when a user writes their to-do it will save to local storage so that the user's input is persistent i.e. even if they close the browser window and revisit the page, their input will still display on-screen.

+At the end of each day (midnight) the local storage and existing text will clear so that the user as a fresh scheduler each day.

-## APIs
+## Applications used
 I have used the moment.js API to display the current date and time to the user.
 This API is the main component of the functionality of this webpage, which I have described in the previous section.